Netcracker/qubership-pipelines-declarative-executor/docs/atlas_pipeline_syntax.md

 1. `PYTHON_MODULE` - Execute Python commands from packaged modules
 2. `SHELL_COMMAND` - Run shell commands and scripts
 3. `PARALLEL_BLOCK` - Execute multiple stages concurrently (only used internally and in UI report, not specified explicitly in stage definition)
-4. `NESTED_PIPELINE` - Invoke other AtlasPipeline definitions
+4. `ATLAS_PIPELINE_TRIGGER` - Invoke other AtlasPipeline definitions

 ### Module path